fhswf/MLPro/doc/rtd/content/02_basic_functions/mlpro_bf/sub/layer3_application_support/03_systems.rst

 also a important concern to verify if the system is performing within the objective of the application or if the system has failed.

-MLPro's Systems module encapsulates the aforementioned functionalities into a standard template.
-The System object of MLPro can be reused to define any custom system with default methods to handle surrounding standard operations.

 .. image::
     images/systems.drawio.png
-    :width: 650 px
+    :width: 550 px

+As shown in the figure above, MLPro's Systems module encapsulates the aforementioned functionalities into a standard template.
+The System object of MLPro can be reused to define any custom system with default methods to handle surrounding standard operations.

 The system's module provides following objects and templates:

     1. **System**: